bukalapak/snowboard/README.md

 Then you can use `localhost:8087` for accessing mock server.
 You can customize the address by passing flag `-b`.

-For multiple responses, you can set `Prefer` header to select specific response:
+For multiple responses, you can set `Prefer` header to select a specific response:

 ```
 Prefer: status=200
 ```

-You can also supply multiple inputs for `mock` subcommand:
+You can also supply multiple inputs for `mock` sub-command:

 ```
 $ snowboard mock API.apib OTHER.apib